Doctor insights on:

 Exact synonym so far as this pathologist is concerned.
 An ulcer is a lesion on a body surface (outer or inner) in which the epithelium and at least some of the underlying connective tissue has been lost specifically to necrosis (cell death) rather than just mechanical or chemical injury.
 All ulcer craters ...Read more

 Wound: Wound on lower extremity in a patient with diabetes as the skin integrity is lacking May be associated with vascular disease If concerned about bacteria in wound usually there are more than one bacteria at play Often cuts as a result of the walking surface of the foot doesn't hit the ground straight ...Read more

 Yes: The only natural method for healing diabetic ulcers that I am aware of is good blood sugar control.
 However, most people require diabetic medications in addition to dietary changes.
 Another key is prevention.
 Since the nerve endings become damaged, they lose sensation, a natural protective mechanism.
 Wear properly fitting shoes that avoid pressure spots.
 Always protect your feet. ...Read moreSee 4 more doctor answers

 Infection: Most commonly would be an infection requiring IV antibiotics.
 Also may require surgical drainage or debridement of infection.
 If ulcer is due to poor circulation, you may need surgery to improve the blood flow.
 If not taken care of in a timely fashion, an infected ulcer can cause bacteria to get into your bloodstream causing you to feel sick (sepsis).
 Blood glucose may be abnormally elevated. ...Read moreSee 3 more doctor answers

 Try webMD: Try www.Webmd.Get a more detailed answer ›

 Honey and DM : Honey is one of 4000 wound care products.
 It can be helpful in some patients with some wounds; it is not a panacea; it will not be helpful to many patients; it should not replace careful observation by trained health professionals; it should not be used without clinicians observing the wound. ...Read moreSee 3 more doctor answers

 Multiple factors: The lifetime risk used to be 15% of diabetics would develop an ulcer and of those 15% would go on to amputation but that number has been steadily increasing to 20-25% of ulcers lead to amputation.
 Multiple factors include infection, circulation, kidney status, and ability to take pressure off the area, sugar control just to name a few. ...Read moreSee 2 more doctor answers

 Can you tell me if there are any natural ways of increasing circulation to help with diabetic ulcers?

 Limited: The only natural way of increasing circulation is by exercising the part of the body involved, usually your legs.
 This would have to be done under close supervision of your doctor because the exercise can be very bad for you if done to excess.
 Following a diet routine that will help unclog the arteries involved would also be helpful. ...Read moreSee 3 more doctor answers

 Dfu: Diabetic foot ulcers usually appear on the sole of the feet, usually over bony prominences.
 They occur because the diabetic patient cannot feel normal sensations on the feet, and because the diabetic patient is prone to multiple other conditions such as poor blood flow and bone abnormalities.
 A poorly controlled diabetic also has healing and repair challenges.
 Any questions, seek help as soon as p ...Read moreSee 1 more doctor answer

-Question not clear: I am not sure if you asking about diabetic ulcer on the finger.
-They are not common. ...Read more
+Question not clear: i am not sure if you asking about diabetic ulcer on the finger. they are not common. ...Read more

 In diabetic ulcers is it neuropathy or macrovascular disease that causes them?
 Can you get ulcers withouth macrovascular complications?